 Neuromuscular Dentistry in Little Rock, Arkansas

 Central Dental of Little Rock is a leader in treating TMD and craniofacial pain quickly and successfully.
-Our team consists of a top-rated, highly credentialed dentist who devotes his experience and refined skills to the treatment of TMJ disorders.
-Some of the treatment options offered by Central Dental at our Little Rock location are:
+Central Dental’s team consists of a top-rated, highly credentialed dentist who devotes his experience and refined skills to the treatment of TMJ disorders.
+Some of the treatment options offered by Central Dental are:

 - Advanced Diagnostics: